WHAT ARE NUTRIENTS?

-White bread, white rice and pasta is basically refined food, low in nutritional value.
-These foods having been refined to the point where they are stripped of nearly all of the vitamins, minerals and fibre from them.
+White bread, white rice, and pasta are basically refined food, low in nutritional value.
+These foods having been refined to the point where they are stripped of nearly all of the vitamins, minerals, and fiber from them.
 (Basmati rice is the exception to this general rule of thumb).

-It is far better to eat brown rice and wholegrain bread and pasta as these foods still have a high nutritional and fibre content within them.
+Therefore, it is far better to eat brown rice and wholegrain bread and pasta as these foods still have a high nutritional and fiber content within them.

-I would say to pay close attention to the labeling however.
 This is because some manufactures will deliberately use caramel or other products to dye their foods.
-They do this in a subtle way to convince us that they are good for our daily intake, although in reality, they offer very little nutritional value indeed.
+They do this in a subtle way to convince us that they are good for our daily intake, although, in reality, they offer very little nutritional value indeed.

-I believe that, in truth, we simply don’t need all these pre packaged processed foods at all.
-Mankind has existed for centuries without pre packed, pre cooked, heavily coloured or bleached foods.
-Indeed the evidence seems to point to the fact, that we have survived just fine without them for most of human existence.
+I believe that we simply don’t need all these pre-packaged processed foods at all.
+Indeed the evidence seems to point to the fact, that we have only become unhealthier since their arrival.

 Here is a quick suggestion of good carbs to eat in one day:

-- Breakfast – Banana, hot oats or cold whole grain cereal with natural yoghurt and fruit
+- Breakfast – Banana, hot oats or cold whole-grain cereal with natural yogurt and fruit

 - Dinner – Sweet potatoes, grilled fish and seasonal veg, salad or beans